Money Transfer Credit Cards

 What are money transfer cards used for?

-Money transfer cards, especially ones offering a 0% interest period, are used by many people to clear debts that are costing them lots in interest, such as overdrafts and loans
+Money transfer cards, especially ones offering a 0% interest period, are often used to clear expensive debts, such as overdrafts and loans

-For example, you could have a loan debt of £500 that's building interest daily, which can seriously increase the cost of the loan over time.
+For example, you could have a loan debt of £1,000 that’s occurring interest daily, which can seriously increase the cost of the loan over time.

-To save money, you can use a money transfer credit card to pay off the loan in full to prevent interest building on your balance, and then repay your money transfer credit card without paying interest as long as it's all paid off within your 0% period.
+To save money, you can use a money transfer credit card to pay off the loan in full to prevent interest building on your balance.
+You then repay the balance of the card without paying interest as long as it's all paid off within your 0% period.

-Money transfer cards can also be an excellent way to pay for services and products from businesses or self-employed individuals that may not accept credit cards.
+Money transfer cards can also be a good way to pay for services and products from businesses or self-employed individuals who don’t accept credit cards.
 Examples include wedding photographers, beauticians and musicians.

 You can transfer what you need from your card into your bank account and then pay in cash, direct debit, or bank transfer.

-If you have a below-average credit rating, your application for a money transfer card may be rejected.
-If you do manage to be approved with a low credit rating, you'll likely be offered a higher interest rate and have a smaller credit limit, meaning you can't borrow as much.
+You may be ineligible for most money transfer cards if you have a below-average credit rating.
+If you are approved with a low credit rating, you'll likely be offered a higher interest rate and have a smaller credit limit, meaning you can't borrow as much.

 • Registering to vote

-• Staying under 30% of your credit limit on your credit cards
+• Staying under 30% of your credit limit on any credit cards you have

-• Building a long credit history by keeping current accounts, credit cards and other credit accounts open
+• Keeping current accounts, credit cards and other credit accounts open

-What are the advantages and disadvantages of money transfer cards?
+What are the pros and cons of money transfer cards?

 Pros

-• Can be used to pay off high-interest debts
+• You can use one to pay off high-interest debts

 • Money is moved directly into your current account